How can I get started?

 How do I choose an Instructor?

-We will do our best to match you with an instructor, but you may feel free to try a couple – or more – as needed to ensure you are comfortable.
+We do our best to match you with an instructor, but you may feel free to try a couple – or more – as needed to ensure you are comfortable.
 We want you to have a good learning relationship, so ease of communication and understanding is paramount.
 Occasionally, you will conduct a lesson with a progress check instructor to make sure all is going well.
 You can feel free to discuss any issues with the progress check instructor (or any staff member) to ensure your needs are being met.
 As with airplanes, it’s important to eventually settle on one instructor for continuity – you don’t want to explain where your training is with someone new every lesson!

 How often should I plan to fly?